Wall Street (1987 film): Themes

 A significant scene in the film is a speech by Gekko to a shareholders' meeting of Teldar Paper, a company he is planning to take over.
 Stone uses this scene to give Gekko, and by extension, the Wall Street raiders he personifies, the chance to justify their actions, portraying himself as a liberator of the company value from the ineffective and excessively compensated executives.
 The inspiration for the "Greed is good" speech seems to have come from two sources.
 The first part, where Gekko complains that the company's management owns less than three percent of its stock, and that it has too many vice presidents, is taken from similar speeches and comments made by Carl Icahn about companies he was trying to take over.
 The defense of greed was adapted from a remark by Boesky, who himself was later convicted of insider trading charges.
 Delivering the 1986 commencement address to the School of Business Administration at the University of California, Berkeley, Boesky said, "Greed is all right, by the way.
 I want you to know that.
 I think greed is healthy.
 You can be greedy and still feel good about yourself."

-Wall Street is not a wholesale criticism of capitalism, but of the cynical, quick-buck culture of the 1980s.
+Wall Street is not a wholesale criticism of capitalism, but of the cynical culture of the 1980s.
 The "good" characters in the film are themselves capitalists, but in a more steady, hardworking sense.
 In one scene, Gekko scoffs at Bud Fox's question as to the moral value of hard work, quoting the example of his (Gekko's) father, who worked hard his entire life only to die in debt.
-Sir Laurence Wildman genuinely attempts to save Anacott Steel and ultimately saves Blue Star instead, although Gekko taunts him that he laid off thousands of workers in previous companies which he took over.
+Sir Laurence Wildman (Terence Stamp) genuinely attempts to save Anacott Steel and ultimately saves Bluestar instead, although Gekko taunts him that he laid off thousands of workers in previous companies which he took over.
 Lou Mannheim, the film's archetypal mentor, says early in the film, that "good things sometimes take time", referring to IBM and Hilton—in contrast, Gekko's "Greed is Good" credo and his frequent references to Sun Tzu's The Art of War typify the short-term view prevalent in the 1980s.